HuangChiEn/easy_config/README.md

         # do whatever you want to do!

 #### **3. Access all arguments flexibly**
+For `easy_configer>=v2.4.0`, each argument declared under section will be stored in a special dictionary object, called `AttributeDict` (Inhert from native python `dict`).
+It's a new container allowing dot-operator for accessing any nested object.
+The only pitfall about AttributeDict is that **you should never access its `__dict__` property**, since it's disabled..
 We simple set a breakpoint to feel how flexible does `easy_configer.utils.Container.AttributeDict` support.

     from easy_configer.Configer import Configer